 The Communications Hub Technical Specifications (CHTS) requires that Communications Hubs meet the requirements described in the GBCS.

-A Communication Hub shall be certified by NCSC as compliant with a relevant version of the ‘Commercial Product Assurance Security Characteristic Smart Metering - Communications Hub’ as identified in the Smart Energy Code Section A.
+A Communications Hub shall be certified by NCSC as compliant with a relevant version of the ‘Commercial Product Assurance Security Characteristic Smart Metering - Communications Hub’ as identified in the Smart Energy Code Section A.

 The HAN Connected Auxiliary Load Control Switches (HCALCS) Technical Specifications (HCALCSTS) requires that HCALCS meet the requirements described in the GBCS.